Hi Anokhi Gaath

 Hi Anokhi Gaath is a 2024 Marathi-language romantic drama film written and directed by Mahesh Manjrekar and produced under Zee Studios and Mahesh Manjrekar Movies.
 The film stars Shreyas Talpade and Gauri Ingawale in the lead roles.
 The film follows the story of a newlywed man who discovers that their marriage was against his wife's will, and she is in love with another man, and decides to unite them.

-The film was released on 1 March 2024 in theatres.
+The film was released in theatres on 1 March 2024 and received a positive to mixed response from critics.

 Plot

 Shreeniwas (Shreyas Talpade) lives with his mother (Suhas Joshi).
 His mother is very sick with cancer and wants him to get married quickly.
 He's supposed to marry Aditi (Deepti Lele), but she dies before the wedding.
 Aditi's father (Sharad Ponkshe) then suggests that Shreeniwas marry Aditi's younger sister, Aamla (Gauri Ingawale), even though Aamla wants to be an actress and isn't ready for marriage.
 Aamla and Shreeniwas end up getting married.

 Aamla isn't happy in her marriage and often talks to Rohit (Rishi Saxena), a cameraman who loves her.
 Aamla doesn't love Rohit back, but she thinks he can help her become an actress.
 When Shreeniwas realizes Aamla isn't happy with him, he decides to let her be with Rohit.

 Aamla meets Rohit's parents and convinces them to let her marry Rohit.
 The day Rohit and Aamla's wedding is planned, Rohit doesn't show up.
 Aamla in a fit of rage spills wine on Rohit's kurta and goes to Sreenivas's office.
 Both Sreenivas and Aamla go to Sreenivas' house.
 Rohit then shows up and tries to win back Aamla but she refuses and slaps him.
 The movie ends with Sreenivas and Aamla smiling and going inside the house.